-- · Work with all appropriate transportation agencies to begin planting carbon forests along freeways in the public right-of-way, where feasible. - · Identify vacant land within 500 feet of freeways for planting carbon buffers. - · Identify vacant land adjacent to industry in residential neighborhoods that could be planted with forested buffers. - · Update zoning requirements for industrial development to require forested buffers for new industrial development locating adjacent to residential property. - · Incorporate evergreen and deciduous trees in all buffers to ensure the seasonal interest and environmental benefits.
+- · Work with all appropriate transportation agencies to begin planting carbon forests along freeways in the public right-of-way, where feasible. - · Identify vacant land within 500 feet of freeways for planting carbon buffers. - · Identify vacant land adjacent to industry in residential neighborhoods that could be planted with forested buffers. - · Update zoning requirements for industrial development to require forested buffers for new industrial development locating adjacent to residential property. - · Incorporate evergreen and deciduous trees in all buffers to ensure the seasonal interest and environmental benefits. - · Incorporate greenways into buffers where appropriate.

-Summary of Considerations
+Summary of Considerations for Potential Open Space Types